maths/moodle-qtype_stack/doc/en/Authoring/MCQ.md

     [C, false, "(C) None of the other options"]

 The optional display part of this input is displayed to the student.
 Their answer is the (valid) CAS atom `C` which the PRT will deal with appropriately.

-This work-around is unlikely to sit well with the `shuffle` option.
-As we said, the current goal is to only provide modest MCQ facilities.
+To construct approptiate arrays use the `multiselqnalpha` function.

 The quotation marks will be removed from strings, and the strings will not be wrapped `<code>...</code>` tags or LaTeX mathematics environments.